dwarvesf/playground/go/compute-union-2-finite-automata.md

   - finite-automata
   - pattern-matching
   - state-machines
-title: "Efficient Union of Finite Automata in Golang: A Practical Approach"
+title: 'Efficient Union of Finite Automata in Golang: A Practical Approach'
 date: 2024-09-05
 description: An in-depth guide on implementing the union of finite automata in Golang, focusing on practical efficiency and performance considerations.
 authors: